avantguarda/record/README.md

 ```

 ## Acknowledgements
 Every great tool has a story.
-Ours begins with `watson` time tracker, created by [Jazzband](https://jazzband.co/).
+Ours begins with `watson` time tracker, created by [TailorDev](https://github.com/TailorDev), currently owned by [Jazzband](https://jazzband.co/).
 It was a powerful, elegant solution that many of us came to rely on.

 After nearly three years of inactivity on the [original project](https://github.com/jazzband/Watson/), we wanted to ensure its legacy would not only survive but thrive.
 Record was created to carry the torch forward.